 The U.S. estate tax rate is 40 percent.
-It currently applies only to the portions of estates above $5.34 million, or $10.68 million for couples.
+It currently applies only to the portions of estates above $5.43 million, or $10.86 million for couples.
 Contributions to charity and transfers to surviving spouses are exempt.
-To prevent people from using Rockefeller’s trick, gifts made during life are also taxed once they exceed $5.34 million.
-Because of the loopholes and the large exemption, the estate and gift taxes together raised just $14 billion in 2012, less than 1 percent of federal tax revenue, and half the share it contributed as recently as 2006.
-Only about one in 750 people who die this year will have to pay any estate tax.
+To prevent people from using Rockefeller’s trick, gifts made during life are also taxed once they exceed $5.43 million.
+Because of the loopholes and the large exemption, the estate and gift taxes together raised just $20 billion in 2014, less than 1 percent of federal tax revenue, down from $31 billion as recently as 2008.
+Fewer than one in 600 people who die in 2015 will have to pay any estate tax.
 Even so, the tax remains unpopular with the American public.
 Just as the U.S. seems to lack political consensus on the estate tax, there’s little consensus globally: Japan, Germany and the United Kingdom all have estate or inheritance taxes, for instance, while Australia and Canada don’t.
 Sweden abolished its tax in 2004.

 A wealthy individual who wants to avoid the estate tax can choose from a handful of legal maneuvers based on quirks in the tax code.
 One device, called the “Walton GRAT,” basically gives extremely rich people a new way to do what Rockefeller did after 1916: make tax-free transfers to heirs.
 Created inadvertently by Congress in 1990 as it shut down an earlier loophole, the GRAT won the blessing of the U.S. Tax Court in 2000 over the protests of the Internal Revenue Service.
 Another, called the “dynasty trust,” is being promoted by states such as South Dakota and Delaware that have tailored their trust laws to facilitate federal tax avoidance.
 And today’s super-low interest rates are turning charitable vehicles known as “Jackie O.” trusts, which were never intended to become tax shelters, into opportunities to reduce tax bills.

 The estate tax sprang to life when the Great War raged in Europe and President Woodrow Wilson needed cash for an arsenal.
 Progressives were also concerned that the fortunes amassed during the 19th century’s Gilded Age might spawn a permanent American plutocracy; some supporters today cite the same fear.
 Many Americans, though, have considered the levy to be an unjust burden on families and a form of double taxation.
 Starting in the 1990s, Republicans in Congress pushed to end what they called the “death tax.”
 In 2001, they won a temporary phase-out of the tax culminating in a one-year repeal in 2010; New York Yankees owner George Steinbrenner was among the wealthy Americans to die during that period.
 When the time came for permanent legislation, Democrats succeeded in keeping the estate tax in place indefinitely, although in a weakened form.
-President Barack Obama has called for increasing the tax rate, and many Republicans would still like to abolish the tax altogether, but neither side seems to have much appetite for reopening that fight.
-Meanwhile, Congress has done nothing about the growing tally of loopholes that make the tax easy to avoid; in fact, some of them are wider than ever.
+Many Republicans would still like to abolish the tax altogether, while President Barack Obama has called for increasing the rate.
+More recently, he called for another tax on inherited wealth by changing income-tax rules on inherited property.
+So far, Congress has done nothing about the growing tally of loopholes that make the tax easy to avoid; in fact, some of them are wider than ever.
 As the mice thrive, the cats may have altogether lost interest in the game.

 The Reference Shelf